 Access all of our packing lists here

 The above packing list is great for snow getaways in cities and national parks.
-If you are planning a ski holiday or snowboard activities, then you will need additional gear.
+If you are planning a ski holiday or snowboarding activities, then you will need additional gear.

 Typically these are the items you will need for a ski holiday.

-- Ski pants: Ski pants are used at the slopes.
-They are made of synthetic material, and are form fitting.
-These are waterproof, and pricing depends of the level of waterproofing available.
+- Waterproof Ski pants: Ski pants are used on mountain slopes.
+They are made of synthetic material and are form fitting.
+These are waterproof, and pricing depends on the level of waterproofing available.
 There are unlined (no insulation) pants that are lightweight to carry in a backpack.

 - Ski jacket: You can swap a parka with a ski jacket to avoid carrying 2-3 different kinds.
 Ski jackets are slightly different from regular down parkas.
 Some have reflective strips, and they are more breathable and lighter.
 You still have to wear base layers underneath.